 JASON Nourishing Apricot Natural Deodorant

 I’ve reviewed the Madara Eco Deodorant here but today I am going to tell you about JASON’s Nourishing Apricot Deodorant, which I have been trying out recently.
-Like the Apricot Scrubble, it has a scumptious Apricot scent and contain Apricot Kernel Oil which, along with Vitamin E, helps to nourish and moisturise the skin for softer smoother underarms.
+Like the Apricot Scrubble, it has a scrumptious Apricot scent and contains Apricot Kernel Oil which, along with Vitamin E, helps to nourish and moisturise the skin for softer smoother underarms.
 The active ingredients in terms of odour prevention are Zinc Ricinoleate, Corn Starch and Baking Soda which all work to neutralise any odour, and Grapefruit Seed Extract which has antimicrobial and antibacterial properties to help fight against the odour-causing bacteria themselves.

-The deodorant itself goes on quite thickly (so don’t press it too hard against your armpit!) and takes a short while to dry, but I have found it effective, and so should I have done as it’s been clinically proven to provide all day odour protection!
+The deodorant itself goes on quite thickly (so don’t press it too hard against your armpit!) and takes a short while to dry, but I have found it effective, and so should I have done as it’s been clinically proven to provide all-day odour protection!